tomjfrog/oss-management/README.md

 ```
 ## TODOs
 * Check for the presence of the requested library in the `scans-<packagetype>-local` repo in target Artifcatory instance
+* Send Scan Violations Results to a Webhook, Write to a JSON and Publish to an Artifactory Generic Repo, or something else